 Xgeva is used for:

-Xgeva is a RANK ligand (RANKL) inhibitor.
+Xgeva is a receptor activator of nuclear factor kappa B ligand (RANKL) inhibitor.
 It works by slowing bone loss and increasing bone strength.
 This helps to reduce the risk of bone-related events in patients with cancer that has spread to the bone.

 Do NOT use Xgeva if:

 - you are allergic to any ingredient in Xgeva

 - you have low calcium levels in your blood

 - you are using another medicine that contains denosumab

 Contact your doctor or health care provider right away if any of these apply to you.